Rumble in the Bronx: Television

 In the United Kingdom, the film was watched by 1.1 million viewers on BBC1 in 2008, making it the year's most-watched foreign-language film on BBC.
 It was later watched by 1.2 million UK viewers on BBC1 in 2009, making it the year's most-watched foreign-language film on UK television.
 In 2011, it was again the year's most-watched foreign-language film on UK television with 900,000 viewers on BBC1.
 Combined, the film drew at least million UK television viewership on BBC1 between 2008 and 2011.

 Home video

 The majority of DVD versions of the film contain the heavily edited US New Line Cinema cut, with the relevant dubs created for each market.
 However, other versions exist, which are closer to the original theatrical release.

+On March 27, 2026, Arrow Video announced that they would release both the international cut of the film as well as the Hong Kong theatrical cut on Blu-ray, as part of the "Jackie Chan's Breakout Hits" box set.